sudha-bhargavi/myprojects/README.md

               1. Make sure maven is availble on your machine

-			2: From a Terminal create a directory eg:Test
+			2: From a terminal/console create a directory (eg:Test)

 			3: cd Test